vyshuvankam/MyPortfolio/README.md

 # 🎯 Career Objective

-Seeking an entry-level Software Developer position where I can apply my Java Full Stack, SQL, React.js, Node.js, and problem-solving skills while contributing to innovative projects and continuously growing as a software engineer.
+Seeking an entry-level Software Developer position where I can apply my Java Full Stack, SQL, React.js, Python, and problem-solving skills while contributing to innovative projects and continuously growing as a software engineer.

 ---